MohamedAmineAlhiane/Behavior-Based.Web.Application-Firewall-WAF/README.md

 ---

 ### Decision Logic
 Each request is evaluated against the defined signals and rules.
-Based on the results, the prototype assigns one of the following outcomes:
+Based on the results, it assigns one of the following outcomes:

 - **Allow** — The request appears consistent with normal behavior
 - **Log** — The request shows minor deviations and is recorded for further analysis